 Insights into the Path to Purchase for Canadian Travelers

-Capturing the Canadian Consumer: Insights into the Path to Purchase for Canadian Travelers, provides insight into the habits and preferences of Canadian travelers along their “path to purchase” for international leisure travel.
-This study also delves into the travel preferences and activities of affluent Canadian travelers, a segment with historically limited research.
+Take this opportunity to hear directly from Canadian consumers about the habits and preferences along their “path to purchase” for international leisure travel.
+This study delves into the travel preferences and behaviors of affluent Canadian travelers, a segment with historically limited research.
 It also delineates some differences between predominantly French-speaking and English-speaking consumers, as well.

 Have a question about this study or other custom research?
 Reach out to Robyn Domber at [email protected]